edujbarrios/PersonalMacOSXSettingsBackup/README.md

-# My Personal MacOS X Settings Backup 🖥️🔧
+# My Personal Settings Backup 🖥️🔧

 This repository contains a "Public Backup" of my personal settings used on my MacOS X device.
 It's designed to easily adapt a new device to start programming with my own personal workflow.